kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/schemes/Assembly_Instructions/README.md

     - Transmission Interface: Includes Trig and Echo pins, where Trig sends out the ultrasonic signal and Echo receives the reflected signal to calculate the distance.

     __Uses in Competition：__
     - The core function of this system is to acquire real-time measurement data from two sets of HC-SR04 ultrasonic distance sensors.
-Subsequently, this distance data is transmitted to the Raspberry Pi Pico microcontroller for computational and decision-making processes, with the ultimate goal of achieving precise control over the vehicle's driving direction.
+Subsequently, this distance data is transmitted to the Raspberry Pi Pico W microcontroller for computational and decision-making processes, with the ultimate goal of achieving precise control over the vehicle's driving direction.
     <br></br>

     __產品規格：__